leeharper2425/job-hunter-plus/README.md

 To try and understand the underlying reasons for the good levels of discrimination between cities, topic modeling was performed.
 In order to try and capture the spirit of the model, non-negative matrix factorization was used, applied to the TFIDF vectorized matrix for each city in turn.
+A notebook detailing the actual vocabulary from each topic can be found here.

-A visualization of the distribution of topics in each target city is shown in Fig. 5, and a more in depth comparison between New York and San Francisco is shown in Fig. 6.
+A visualization of the distribution of topics in each target city is shown in Fig. 5.
+In this visualization, each city's distribution of topics can be viewed as lines in a "topic barcode" that represents the city.
+It is clear from the visualization that these barcodes are substantially different to each other.

 ![CityBarcodes](/images/topic_barcodes.png "TopicBarcodes")

 Figure 5: "Topic Barcodes" illustrating the differences between cities at a high level.

+A more in depth comparison between New York and San Francisco is shown in Fig. 6.
+This visualization shows that both cities have several topics in common, for example EEO and digital marketing.
+It also clearly shows that New York uniquely has a large number of appearances of the "medical" topic - this includes words such as "physician" and "hospital".
+By contrast, San Francisco uniquely shows appearances of the "SalesForce" and "Qualifications" topics.

 ![InDepthTopics](/images/two_city_comparison.png "TwoCityComparison")